Reset Mazda Tire Pressure Sensor TPMS Light

 Procedure

 Inflate all the tires to the recommended tire pressure.
 The typical tire pressure is 35 PSI.
-The tires are recommended to cool down, but the procedure will work regardless.
-Recommended tire pressure for your Mazda can be found on the driver’s door jamb or the fuel tank door.
+The tires are recommended to cool down, but the procedure will work.
+The specification label is located on the driver’s door jamb or the fuel tank door for all Mazda cars.

-- Turn on the ignition.
-If you have a keyless start Mazda, press the Start/Stop button but don’t press the brake pedal.
+2. Turn on the ignition.
+If you have a keyless start Mazda, press the Start/Stop button, but don’t apply the brake pedal.
 All the instrument cluster lights, including the TPMS warning light (tire with exclamation symbol), will turn on.

-- Press the TPMS switch on the left side of the dash next to the steering wheel.
-Hold the TPMS switch pressed until you see the TPMS flashes twice.
+3. Press the TPMS switch on the left side of the dash next to the steering wheel.
+Hold the TPMS switch pressed until you see the TPMS flash twice.

-- Soon after the TPMS light flashes, you will hear a beep.
+4. You will hear a beep Soon after the TPMS light flashes.
 This confirms that the TPMS light on your Mazda has been reset.

-TPMS stays on bur tire pressure is correct
+TPMS stays on, but tire pressure is correct

 - You are using a spare tire.

-If you are experiencing any of the cases above, the TPMS tire pressure light will stay on even if you add air to your tires.
+If you are encountering any of the instances above, the TPMS tire pressure light will stay on even if you add air to your tires.
 Check the size of the tires.
 Make sure they all have a TPMS sensor installed.

-If the tires are inflated and have a sensor, the most likely cause is a defective TPMS sensor (a common problem) or a malfunction with the TPMS system, which is not a very common problem.
+If the tires are inflated correctly and fitted with a sensor, the most common cause is a defective TPMS sensor or a failure with the TPMS system, which is an unusual problem.

 TPMS light flashing

-You can use a TPMS diagnostic scanner to troubleshoot the Mazda TPMS system and retrieve the error codes.
+Using a TPMS diagnostic scanner to troubleshoot your Mazda’s tire pressure monitor system, you can easily diagnose, retrieve the error codes, and identify and locate which tire has the faulty TMPS sensor.
 This will allow you to troubleshoot the TPMS light yourself.

 The YOUCANIC Full System Scanner can read and clear codes on any vehicle’s Tire Pressure Management System, including Mazda.
 It can also diagnose all control modules of any vehicle.